13. Paths Cross

 Slowly and carefully circled the first floor to get the layout.

-He didn’t go up the stairs; instead, wandered into the living area, over to the curved bay window.
+He was about to go up the stairs; instead, distracted by something outside, stepped into the living area and over to a curved, bay window.

-Henry stepped closer to the bay window and leaned to see a school bus accelerating from a property down the road.
+Stepped closer to the bay window and leaned to see a yellow school bus accelerating from a property down the road.

 The bus accelerated briefly.